-A Councillor can be any individual nominated, seconded and elected as described in this Guideline.
+A Councillor can be any individual nominated, seconded, and elected as described in this Guideline.
 Individuals are elected in their personal capacity and serve the ccTLD community.
 Councillors do not represent the views and interests of their employers.

 Eligibility to Nominate and Second

-Only ccNSO members will be able to nominate and second candidates to serve as a ccNSO Councillor.
-New ccNSO members are able to participate in the nomination process if the ccNSO membership application has been approved by the ccNSO Council one day prior the nomination process starts. ccNSO members may self-nominate themselves but are not allowed to second their nomination.
-Self-nominations must be seconded by two ccNSO members from the region.
+Only the Representative from a ccNSO member will be able to nominate and second candidates to serve as a ccNSO Councillor.
+New ccNSO members can participate in the nomination process if their ccNSO membership application has been approved by the ccNSO Council one day prior to the day the nomination process starts.
+A Representative from a ccNSO member may self-nominate, but is then not allowed to second their self-nomination.
+Self-nominations must be seconded by two Representatives from two other Territories in the Region.

 Eligibility to Vote